VMware Workspace ONE and Horizon Reference Architecture Overview

 - Horizon Administrative Console – An administrative console that allows configuration, deployment, management, and entitlement of users to resources.

-- Horizon Cloud Service – A multi-tenant, cloud-scale architecture that enables you to choose where virtual desktops and apps reside: VMware-managed cloud, BYO cloud, or both.
+- Horizon Cloud Service – A multi-tenant, cloud-scale next-generation hybrid DaaS platform.
+Allows you to modernize virtual desktop and app delivery, enabling you to choose where virtual desktops and apps reside, while reducing costs.

 General Multi-site Best Practices